GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

     print(LogisticRegression)
     summary(LogisticRegression)

-Let's take a look at some new functions for the print and the summary :
+Let's take a look at the print and the summary function :

     print(LogisticRegression)